-The fate of our planet's environment rests largely in the hands of today's young people.
+The future of our planet's environment rests in the hands of today's young people.

 Students and young adults will inherit many of the challenges that older generations created.
 The challenges of plastic pollution, contamination of oceans, climate change, and a host of other issues will require creative solutions.